Skip to main content

 Another way to get rid of dandruff in dogs is to supplement their diet with essential fatty acids.
 Omega-3 and omega-6 fatty acids are important for maintaining healthy skin and coat, and can be found in foods like salmon, flaxseed, and fish oil supplements.

-Front of the Pack’s Soothe supplement is designed to promote gut health which in turn prevents itching and other irritations.
+Front of the Pack’s Soothe supplement/products/soothe is designed to promote gut health which in turn prevents itching and other irritations.
 It’s made with Omega-3 fish oil to enrich skin cell membranes and support inflammatory balance, postbiotics that support a strong and healthy gut microbiome and reinforce healthy skin, and protein-rich egg membrane that reduces free radicals and oxidative damage, supporting the skin and boosting immunity.

 Preventing Dandruff In Dogs